Laptop Black Screen: Complete Troubleshooting Guide

 Why is my laptop screen black but the laptop is running?

-This means the system is booting, but the display isn't working.
-Most common causes: (1) Display cable disconnected, (2) Backlight failed, (3) GPU driver crashed, or (4) External monitor mode stuck on.
-Try external display test (Solution #2) to diagnose.
+Your system is booting, but the display isn't working.
+Usually it's: (1) Display cable came loose, (2) Backlight died, (3) GPU driver crashed, or (4) It's stuck in external monitor mode.
+Connect an external monitor (Solution #2) to figure out which one it is.

 How do I fix a black screen on my laptop without an external monitor?